 Michael Kirby: That was during my Law Reform times, and that was fair enough because that was a time when I was putting forward, very publicly, a whole series of propositions that promptly upset various people.
-I don't think philosophically there would have been all that much difference between to speak very, how can I put this, he was inclined to speak unkindly of other people.
+I don't think philosophically there would have been all that much difference between Frank Hutley and myself on many topics.
+Certainly he'd never been a very fashionable barrister, partly because he was inclined to speak very, how can I put this, he was inclined to speak unkindly of other people.
 If he didn't like them or didn't respect them he could be very direct and very unkind about them and rather personal, things that I've really always myself tried, most of my life anyway, to avoid.